Exchange and exclusion in the non-abelian anyon gas: Algebraic anyon models

 \section{Algebraic anyon models}

 A potential confusion for a newcomer to the vast literature on anyons is that, while a choice of an \emph{ideal} $N$-anyon model is mathematically equivalent to a choice of a braid group representation \eqref{eq:braid-rep}, as we shall make precise in Section~\ref{sec:ham}, for any physical realization it makes all the difference in the world whether the corresponding particles are treated as classical or quantum mechanical.
-That is, one could think of localizing the positions of the particles to a specific set of points and then perform braiding operations on them as if they were classical objects.
-This is convenient from the practical perspective of quantum computation and is sometimes the way that anyons are portrayed.
-We stress however that an anyonic object is a consequence of \keyword{identity} at a fundamental quantum/mathematical level and can never be classical, just like bosons and fermions cannot.
-The uncertainty principle forbids us to talk about precise positions unless we have access to infinite energy, and demands that we consider all possibilities that are not logically excluded.
-One way to clarify the differences in perspectives is on one hand to consider a realization of a braid group representation (such as an algebraic anyon model or a FQHE quasihole ansatz) as a \emph{kinematical} framework, and on the other to require an associated geometric or magnetic anyon model in which also the \emph{dynamics} (actual quantum Hamiltonian, Hilbert space etc.) of the particles --- actual anyons --- is specified (see \cite{Forte-91,LunRou-16} for a related discussion).
+That is, one might think of localizing the positions of the particles to a specific set of points and then perform braiding operations on them as if they were classical objects.
+This is convenient from the practical perspective of quantum computation and is sometimes the way that anyons are portrayed (abusing the terminology).
+We stress however that an anyonic object is a consequence of \keyword{identity} at a fundamental ``quantum-mathematical'' level and can never be classical, just like bosons and fermions cannot.
+Namely, the uncertainty principle forbids us to talk about precise positions unless we have access to infinite energy, and demands that we consider in parallel all possibilities that cannot be logically excluded.
+One way to clarify this difference in perspectives is on one hand to consider a realization of a braid group representation (such as an algebraic anyon model or a FQHE quasihole ansatz) as a \emph{kinematical} framework, and on the other to require an associated geometric or magnetic anyon model in which also the \emph{dynamics} (actual quantum Hamiltonian, Hilbert space etc.) of the particles --- actual anyons --- is specified (see \cite{Forte-91,LunRou-16,LamLunRou-22,Lundholm-23} for a related discussion).

 For an \keyword{algebraic anyon model} we specify the following information: \begin{enumerate}[label=\textup{\arabic*.}] \item Particle types / labels / topological charges. \item Rules for fusion / splitting. \item Rules for braiding. \end{enumerate}